 For being so far from the ocean, Atlantans love their seafood.
 This summer, we are flocking toward the New England staple, the lobster roll.
 And why not?
-Sweet, fleshy lobster piled onto a toasted top-spit bun.
+Sweet, fleshy lobster piled onto a toasted top-split bun.
 Sounds like heaven.
 As for what makes up the rest of that sandwich you're about to inhale is a bit of a debate.
 Mayo vs. butter; how much spice and what part of the lobster you use all come in to play when building a lobster roll.
 So, what makes for a perfect lobster roll?
 It all comes down to quality of ingredients.
 The seven lobster rolls below have the best of the best.

 W.H.
 Stiles Fish Camp